 Opportunities abound for English majors to practice their craft.
-Undergraduate writers publish poetry and fiction in the student periodical, The Album, or the student literary journal, Cargoes.
+Undergraduate writers have the opportunity to participate in the following publications:

 You keep reminding me